Casa De La Cultura showcases Latin-x art in celebration of Hispanic Heritage Month

 "I think it's basically like this is a really great opportunity for emerging artists as well for experience or you know, to showcase you know, the different aspects you know, from the, the Latin culture you know, because it's so different, you know, from Argentina to Mexico, we all different we're not the same," said Pablo Cevallos, a sculptor and jewelry designer.

-And even before you walk inside of Casa De La Cultura--- you see how art, culture, and storytelling comes alive.
+And even before you walk inside Casa De La Cultura -- you see how art, culture, and storytelling come alive.

 "Many things inspire me.
 It could be my culture, a chain of events.
 It could be an article I read, a song heard– in fashion, it could be anything," a local Baltimore artist known as 'Lovoz' told WJZ.